Protecting Valuables When Moving

 If you have smaller items or ones with significant sentimental or material value, then it would make sense to keep them with you during moving day.
-You’ll most likely have a bag or box with you so it’s a good idea to pack jewellery, important paperwork and other important items separate to the removal vans and close to you for added peace of mind.
+You’ll most likely have a bag or box with you so it’s a good idea to pack jewellery, important paperwork and other important items separate to the removal vans.

 Even though the removal company would no doubt handle them with extreme care, it reduces stress and worry, ensuring as happier move.
 When it comes to valuable or sentimental items, it’s more reassuring to take responsibility for them yourself.

 Tidying away items into safe, out of the way places can protect them from accidental damage.
-Wires from laptops are trip hazards and precariously perched phones or iPads are easily knocked over and smashed.
+Wires from laptops are trip hazards and precariously perched phones or iPads can be knocked over and smashed.
 And it’s so easy to stand on a pair of glasses!
-Just be smart, if you get into the habit of keeping your home decluttered then you’ll end up carrying this approach through to moving day.
+Be smart, if you get into the habit of keeping your home decluttered then you’ll end up carrying this approach through to moving day.

-Wrapping individual dishes and glasses in multiple layers of paper or bubble wrap will add extra protection in transit and will prevent any shards from coming loose and causing harm if they do break.
+Wrapping individual dishes and glasses in multiple layers of paper or bubble wrap will add extra protection and will prevent any shards from coming loose and causing harm.
 There’s also the option of placing pieces of foam between the plates to ensure they’re fully secure.
 Don’t over stack them, however, as it increases the risk of accidents.

 Clothes can either be hanged and placed into a wardrobe box so that they don’t crease, or they could even be used as packing materials themselves.
 Clothes, blankets and towels are a great way to cover and protect delicate items during transit.